samson6460/tf2_YOLO/README.md

 Before you go crazy, you must try this repo.

-**tf2_YOLO** is my implementation of YOLOv1 to YOLOv3 using Tensorflow 2.X after delving into 3 papers of YOLO:
+**tf2_YOLO** is my implementation of YOLOv1 to YOLOv3 using Tensorflow 2.X(tf.keras) after delving into 4 papers of YOLO:

 **YOLOv1**: You Only Look Once: Unified, Real-Time Object Detection by Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi (https://arxiv.org/abs/1506.02640).

 **YOLOv2(YOLO9000)**: Better, Faster, Stronger by Joseph Redmon, Ali Farhadi (https://arxiv.org/abs/1612.08242).

-**YOLOv3**: An Incremental Improvement by Joseph Redmon, Ali Farhadi (https://arxiv.org/abs/1804.02767).
+**YOLOv3**: An Incremental Improvement by Joseph Redmon, Ali Farhadi (https://arxiv.org/abs/2004.10934).

+**YOLOv4**: Optimal Speed and Accuracy of Object Detection, Alexey Bochkovskiy, Chien-Yao Wang, Hong-Yuan Mark Liao (https://arxiv.org/abs/1804.02767).

 This repo refers to lots of resources, including the source code of darknet: